How Do I?

 It is possible that this is evidence of a water main break.
 If you pay your water bill to the City of Trotwood and see this happening, you may call the Public Works Department at 937-837-1702 or contact Johnny McCluskey, Operations Manager, via email.
 If you pay your water bill to Montgomery County, you may call them at 937-781-2680.

 How do I report an issue I see on a city road/street or in a City park (such as potholes, street signs down or missing, traffic light malfunctions, dead animals in the roadway, trash/debris)?

 You can contact us in several ways: Use the Report A Concern function located on our website's homepage; your report will be sent directly to the Public Works Department.
 Or, you can call the Public Works Department at 937-837-1702.
 Alternately, you may contact Johnny McCluskey, Operations Manager, via email; or you may contact the Department Secretary via email.

 Why is my road not plowed or salted as quickly as other roads in Trotwood?

 Our Public Works Department has eight (8) trucks who plow and salt roads.
 Additionally, we have a very complex process we follow in order to clear main thoroughfares before secondary roads.
 For more information on our snow removal procedures, click here.

 I am a civil engineer or civil construction contractor.
 How do I find out if the City has any projects out for RFP or bid?

-On the homepage, click on “Business” and then on “Bids & RFPs to see any projects currently available.
-Alternately, you may call Eric Baxter, Operations Manager of the Public Works Department, at 937-837-1702 or contact him via email.
+On the homepage, click on "Business" and then on "Bids & RFPs to see any projects currently available.
+Alternately, you may call Johnny McCluskey, Operations Manager of the Public Works Department, at 937-837-1702 or contact him via email.